Ihsoj-Mahos/WiDS-QML/README.md

 # *Coding so far* :
 1. Completed problems 1, 2, 3.
 2. "Twist" problem is in progress
+3. Added a notebook to list different functionalities offered in Qiskit.
+[This](week1/QML-Intro.ipynb) can be referred by people unfamiliar with QML (like I was :p)

 # *Report* :
 1. Yet to start